Sandwich (band): Influences

-Sandwich cited influence are Foo Fighters, Weezer, Sonic Youth, Superchunk, Beck, Beastie Boys, Whale, The Cure, Led Zeppelin, The Doors, Nine Inch Nails, Korn, Red Hot Chili Peppers, Pantera, Deftones and LCD Soundsystem.
+Sandwich's cited influences are Foo Fighters, Weezer, Sonic Youth, Superchunk, Beck, Beastie Boys, Whale, The Cure, Led Zeppelin, The Doors, Nine Inch Nails, Korn, Red Hot Chili Peppers, Pantera, Deftones, and LCD Soundsystem.
 The band's main influences are Weezer and Whale.
-During a performance at 19 East in Sucat, Philippines, Raymund mentioned that they want to be awesome like Foo Fighters, indie like Sonic Youth and hip-hop like Beastie Boys.
-When Marc was the vocalist of the band, he mentioned in the interview that his main influence was Led Zeppelin, Jim Morrison of The Doors.
-Myrene and Mong also mentioned their admiration for LCD Soundsystem.
+During a performance at 19 East in Sucat, Muntinlupa City, Philippines, Marasigan mentioned that they want to be awesome like Foo Fighters, indie like Sonic Youth, and hip-hop like Beastie Boys.
+When Abaya was the vocalist of the band, he mentioned in the interview that his main influences were Led Zeppelin and Jim Morrison of The Doors.
+Myrene Academia and Mong Alcaraz also mentioned their admiration for LCD Soundsystem.